 As Clemence Dane was still my best lead I next headed to the V&A archive in Olympia, which holds her papers.
 During an afternoon in the reading room I poured through her letters, typed manuscripts and diaries.
 She was an extraordinary woman.
 In her diaries she documents her exciting time in Hollywood, zooming around having lunches with the likes of David Niven – it would make a wonderful film.
 There were pamphlets from exhibitions and I scrutinized a photo, following her death, of a room filled with her art and sculptures but elusively no sign of my bronze.

-Finally I went to the Noel Coward Room at Alan Brodie’s offices, an Aladdin’s cave for any devotee and I set the bronze on Coward’s own desk.
+A visit to the Noel Coward Room at Alan Brodie’s offices is an Aladdin’s cave for any devotee and I set the bronze on Coward’s own desk.
 Alan and his staff scratched their heads for new leads and I reasoned that somebody somewhere has seen the bronze before on a friend’s piano or mantlepiece.
 It must have been admired, treasured and talked about.
 It is clearly the work of skilled hands and there is none other like it.
 I implore Coward experts around the world to help me solve the mystery and attribute this fine work to its artist.

-Do get in touch if you have any useful information that may help Zeb in his quest:
+Do please get in touch if you have any useful information that may help Zeb identify the artist:

 Bronze of Noël Coward, artist unknown © Zeb Soanes